mmurali05/Cerebras-Systems-Fellowship/README.md

 **AI-Powered SWE Technical Interview Prep**

-**Project Overview**:
+**Project Overview**
-This platform simulates software engineering technical interview scenarios, providing users with realistic questions and personalized feedback.
-By leveraging Cerebras’s resources and integrating advanced tools, the platform enables college students, new graduates, and professionals to enhance their interview preparedness.
+This platform simulates technical interview scenarios for software engineering roles, generating realistic questions and providing tailored feedback to improve user readiness.
+Leveraging Cerebras AI resources and advanced language model integrations like LlamaIndex, the platform is designed for college students, new graduates, and professionals seeking a dynamic and personalized interview preparation experience.

 **Goal**:
 - To create a dynamic, user-focused virtual interview preparation platform that:
     - Simulates realistic SWE technical interview scenarios drawn from topics such as LeetCode problems and real-world challenges.
-    - Evaluates and provides tailored feedback to users on their responses, helping them refine their problem-solving approaches.
+    - Provides detailed, LLM-powered feedback to help users refine their solutions and understand correct approaches.

 **Success Criteria**: